rayfrankenstein/AITOW/README.md

 I have no idea who was tying to prove what to whom when they came up with Scrum and Scrum certifications.
 The certified Scrum masters I've seen don't even know how to write a good user story or to break it into tasks.

 Give me low process overhead iterative waterfall any day over these schemes.
 Repeatedly trying to turn software developers into predictable manufacturing style widget makers is not a good idea.”--newscracker

 ---
+"1.
+Scrum sprints have all sorts of goofy restrictions, that you don't need to waste time on with a true-agile process.
+You don't need to plan out exactly two weeks.
+You don't need to worry about having too much or too little work in the sprint.
+2. Scrum requires you to break things down pointlessly, when really most teams can execute on higher level goals.
+3. Teams do not need to meet for a standup every day.
+4. Effort estimates can be extremely approximate and wrong, but scrum tries to force you to spend way too much time on them.

+The "plan" in a non-scrum environment is much better at focusing on what matters, rather than ticking all the scrum boxes."--lostdog, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
 “I work for a good company but the team I was on a few years ago was using scrum.
 It really does promote pushing debt down the line because the product owner only cares about what they can see or measure.
 The debt isn't part of that set so the developer has to fight to address it.
 After the first battle many will stop fighting because they are measured by how well the product owner thinks that developer is implementing their roadmap and on track with the schedule they got approved.